Chicago Blackhawks: Arthur Wirtz era (1966–1983)

 A critical blow to the franchise came in 1972–73 with the start of the World Hockey Association (WHA).
 Long dissatisfied with how little he was paid as the NHL's marquee star, Hull jumped to the upstart Winnipeg Jets for a million-dollar contract.
-Former Philadelphia Flyers star Andre Lacroix joined him, having received very little ice time during his single season with Chicago, and the pair became two of the WHA's great stars.
+Former Philadelphia Flyers star André Lacroix joined him, having received very little ice time during his single season with Chicago, and the pair became two of the WHA's great stars.
 However, the Black Hawks repeated their appearance in the Stanley Cup Final that year, again losing to Montreal.
 Stapleton also left for the WHA after that year, depleting the team further.

 While the team led or was second in the West Division for four straight seasons, for the rest of the 1970s, the Black Hawks made the playoffs each year—winning seven division championships in the decade in all—but were never a successful Stanley Cup contender, losing 16-straight playoff games at one point.
 The team acquired legendary blueliner Bobby Orr from the Boston Bruins in 1976, but ill health forced him to sit out for most of the season, and he eventually retired in 1979, having played only 26 games for the Hawks.
 Stan Mikita did the same the following year after playing for Chicago for 22 years, the third-longest career for a single team in league history.

 By 1982, the Black Hawks squeaked into the playoffs as the fourth seed in the Norris Division (at the time the top four teams in each division automatically made the playoffs), and were one of the NHL's Cinderella teams that year.
 Led by second-year Denis Savard's 32 goals and 119 points and Doug Wilson's 39 goals, the Hawks stunned the Minnesota North Stars and St. Louis Blues in the playoffs before losing to another surprise team, the Vancouver Canucks, who made the Stanley Cup Final.
 Chicago proved they were no fluke the next season, also making the third round before losing to the eventual runner-up Edmonton Oilers.
 After an off-year in 1984, the Hawks again faced a now fresh-off-a-ring Edmonton offensive juggernaut of a team and lost in the third round in 1985.